Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the choices

-The restriction of Kuranishi structure on ${\rm ev}_{[0,1]}^{-1}([1-\tau,1])$ coincides with the direct product of the trivial Kuranishi structure on $[1-\tau,1]$ and the Kuranishi structure of ${\mathcal M}_{k+1}((L,J_{2});E)$ which is a part of the data $\Xi_{2}$. \item The orientation bundles are compatible with the description of the boundary in Item (2). \end{enumerate} \end{prop} The proof is a one parameter version of the proof of Theorem \ref{thekuraexist}.
-Note the fact that our Kuranishi structure (and the moduli space) is of product type near the boundary of Type (II), which is stated as Item (3), is a consequence of our choice of family of almost complex structures.
+\end{prop} The proof is a one parameter version of the proof of Theorem~\ref{thekuraexist}.
+Note that the fact that our Kuranishi structure (and the moduli space) is of product type near the boundary of Type~(II), which is stated as item (3), is a consequence of our choice of family of almost complex structures.